Leave a Message

 Navigating the competitive landscape of Riviera, CA, real estate requires a seasoned expert who understands the market and advocates for your best interests.
 Claire O'Conner of O'Connor Estates has industry expertise and provides personalized care.
 With years of experience connecting clients to their dream homes, O'Connor Estates excels in one of California's most competitive markets.

-Work With Us
+Work With O'Connor Estates

 With ten years of professional experience, we have mastered the art of negotiation through dealings with high-level bureaucrats and diplomats regarding US foreign investments.
 We bring that required tenacity to real estate negotiations on behalf of our clients.